vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

 In the CAPI yaml, update the below properties and run `kubectl --namespace=${NAMESPACE} --kubeconfig=user1-management-kubeconfig.conf apply -f capi.yaml` on the management cluster.
-1. To resize the control plane nodes of the workload cluster, update the property `KubeadmControlPlane.spec.replicas` of desired `KubeadmControlPlane` objects to resize the control plane count.
+1. To resize the control plane nodes of the workload cluster, update the property `KubeadmControlPlane.spec.replicas` of desired `KubeadmControlPlane` objects.
 The value must be an odd number.
-2. To resize the worker nodes, update the property `MachineDeployment.spec.replicas` of desired `MachineDeployment` objects to resize the worker count.
+2. To resize the worker nodes, update the property `MachineDeployment.spec.replicas` of desired `MachineDeployment` objects to the desired worker count.

 <a name="upgrade_workload_cluster"></a>
 ## Upgrade a workload cluster
-In order to upgrade a workload cluster, Cloud Provider must upload the new Kubernetes version of Ubuntu 20.04 TKG OVA into VCD using VCD UI.
+In order to upgrade a workload cluster,
+* Cloud Provider must upload the new Kubernetes version of Ubuntu 20.04 TKG OVA into VCD using VCD UI.
-The upgrade of a Kubernetes cluster can only be done to the next incremental version, say from K8s 1.20 to K8s 1.21.
+* The upgrade of a Kubernetes cluster can only be done to the next incremental version, say from K8s 1.20 to K8s 1.21.

 In the CAPI yaml, update the below properties and run `kubectl --namespace=${NAMESPACE} --kubeconfig=user1-management-kubeconfig.conf apply -f capi.yaml` on the management cluster.